lastlogin-net/decent-auth/README.md

 * Still young and not reviewed for security.
 Probably has vulnerabilities.
 * Since every request runs through single-threaded wasm it probably won't be very performant compared to other solutions.
-* All state is currently persisted to a simple KV store interface (defaults to sqlite).
+* All state is currently persisted using a simple KV store interface (defaults to sqlite).
 This is done to minimize the API surface that is necessary for developers to need to implement if they want to use a custom store, but likely has performance and other implications.